faluciano/Interpreter/README.md

 ## Syntax
-print (prints an integer or a string) pritln (prints an integer or a string but adds a newline character at the end) operators (+-*/) assignment (x = 3 or x = "string") repeat (repeat 3 begin statements end)
+print (prints an integer or a string)

+pritln (prints an integer or a string but adds a newline character at the end)

+operators (+-*/)

+assignment (x = 3 or x = "string")

+repeat x begin statements end (repeats statements "x" amount of times ex: repeat 3 begin println "Hello" end  would print Hello 3 times)

 ; at the end of each statement

 ## To run: